Leader of the Opposition (Singapore)

 The leader of the opposition (Note: Ketua Pembangkang Republik Singapura, 新加坡国会反对党领袖 (Xīnjiāpō Guóhuì Fǎnduìdǎng Lǐngxiù), சிங்கப்பூர் எதிர்க்கட்சித் தலைவர்) of Singapore is a position in the Parliament of Singapore referring to a politician who leads the largest opposition party in the country, typically the leader of a party that possesses the most seats in Parliament that is not the governing party or part of a governing coalition.

-Although the position has de facto existed since 1955, it was formally established in 2020, with Pritam Singh of the Workers' Party (WP) serving since 24 August 2020.
+Although the position has de facto existed since 1955, it was formally established (but still without statutory designation) by the government in 2020, with Pritam Singh of the Workers' Party (WP) serving from 24 August 2020 until his removal by Prime Minister Lawrence Wong of the People's Action Party (PAP) on 15 January 2026.

+The position has since remained vacant de jure after the WP declined to nominate a replacement.
+The party stated that Singh was still the leader of the opposition because the head of the largest opposition party in Parliament inherently holds that role.
+The Prime Minister's Office subsequently accepted this decision.

 History

+Unofficial era (1955–2020)

 The Leader of the Opposition was previously an unofficial de facto position in the Parliament of Singapore, as the Constitution and standing orders of Parliament did not make provision for such an office.
 Those who performed the role did so without any formal recognition or additional parliamentary privileges.
 As a result, the Leader of the Opposition did not receive any remuneration beyond the ordinary allowance provided to other regular Members of Parliament.
+In practice, the position followed Westminster convention, where the leader of the largest non-government party would act as the opposition leader in Parliament, without requiring formal appointment.

+As a formal office (2020–present)

-The formal office of the Leader of the Opposition was established following the 2020 general election, in which the Workers' Party won ten seats in Parliament.
+The formal office of the Leader of the Opposition was established following the 2020 general election, in which the Workers' Party (WP) won 10seats in Parliament.
 Prime Minister Lee Hsien Loong announced that a formal office would be created, and that the Leader of the Opposition would be provided with the necessary manpower support and resources to carry out the role effectively.
 Pritam Singh, as the Secretary-General of the Workers' Party, was formally designated as the Leader of the Opposition in 2020.

-The Leader of the Opposition draws an annual salary of S$385,000, double the salary of a regular MP.
+At the time, the Leader of the Opposition drew an initial annual salary of S$385,000, double the salary of a regular MP.
 As is the case in other Commonwealth countries operating under a Westminster parliamentary system of government, the appointment in Singapore is supported by a secretariat and includes access to office facilities within the Parliament buildings.
 The role carries with it clearly defined duties and institutional support, marking a shift from its previous informal status to a formal and recognised component of Singapore's parliamentary structure.
+With the latest revision of the salaries on 8 September 2026, the annual salary was increased to $518,000, as the salary annum for a MP was increased to $259,000.